METAFILMS

 How do metafilms differ from ontographs, then?

 Metafilms, on the one hand, take their inspiration from my understanding of Shaun Wilson’s notion of metamodernism (in the lead up to Trevor), in that metamodernism junctures an experience in between objective and subjective values by creating a third ‘unjective’ state of both and neither simultaneously.
 Metafilms also take some influence from the notion of metamemes, which are memes made about memes (made about memes).
-Ontographs, on the other hand, tend to repeat the same thematic by proliferating the same difference over and over again, and as if one were to look at the same painting, but from different points of view: the painting never really changes, only the perspective of it does.
+Ontographs, on the other hand, tend to repeat the same thematic by proliferating the same difference over and over again not unlike semantic satiation, and as if one were to look at the same painting, but from different points of view: the painting never really changes, only the perspective of it does.

 What am I doing here?